©

 authenticity made simple

-At the top of a spur 361 m above sea level, the Castello d’Alo-Bisujè archaeological site reveals fragments of menhirs.
+At the top of a spur 361 m above sea level, the Castello d’Alo-Bisujè archaeological site features fragments of menhirs.
 There are also millstones and pottery dating from the 2nd millennium BC.
 It is an imposing circular monument with an entrance and diverticula.
 There is also a central chamber and a staircase leading to the platform on the second level.
 Prehistoric huts dot the site all around.
 Inhabited since prehistoric times, the area was emptied of its inhabitants at the beginning of the sixteenth century following incessant attacks by Barbary pirates.
 Thanks to the arrival of inhabitants from Zicavo, Bilia became a community of over 200 souls in the 18th century.

 A little further on